-Stakeholder engagement and consultation was a key consideration in the elaboration of this initial project design.
+Stakeholder engagement and consultation was a key consideration in the elaboration of the project design.
 The preparation of the proposed project involved the Nauru Fisheries and Marine Resources Authority through the Department of Environment Management and Agriculture (formerly the Department of Commerce, Industry and Environment) as the AF Designated Authority, from the onset, in early 2021.
-Consultations with key stakeholders including development partners, communities and representatives from national institutions have been conducted over the period November 2021 to November 2022.
+Consultations with key stakeholders including development partners, communities, and representatives from national institutions and vulnerable groups were conducted over the period November 2021 to November 2022.
 Although the COVID-19 pandemic prevented consultations to take place in person, regular meetings and workshops were carried out in the presence of relevant ministries and institutions.
-In the context of the COVID-19 recovery, the community stakeholder consultation workshop was carried out in person on 14 November 2022 at Nauru's University of the Pacific, in presence of more than a dozen members of community-based organisations and community leaders (see attendance sheet in Annex 1).